Wednesday, April 30, 2014

 The takeaway for the Tuesday, April 29, 2014, annular solar eclipse is that the astronomical event numbers as 21 in Saros solar series 148’s lineup of 75 solar eclipses and opens the series’ sequence of two annular solar eclipses.

 Partial solar eclipse of Wednesday, Dec.
-12, 2987, will close Saros solar series 148’s lineup of 75 solar eclipses: Eclipse predictions by Fred Espenak and Jean Meeus (NASA’s GSFC), via NASA Eclipse Web Site
+12, 2987, will close Saros solar series 148’s lineup of 75 solar eclipses: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment, Eclipse Predictions by Fred Espenak (NASA's GSFC)," via NASA Eclipse Web Site

 Acknowledgment